Trans-Alaska Pipeline System: Construction

 Although the legal right-of-way was cleared by January 1974, cold weather, the need to hire workers, and construction of the Dalton Highway meant work on the pipeline itself did not begin until March.
 Between 1974 and July 28, 1977, when the first barrel of oil reached Valdez, tens of thousands of people worked on the pipeline.
 Thousands of workers came to Alaska, attracted by the prospect of high-paying jobs at a time when most of the rest of the United States was undergoing a recession.

 Construction workers endured long hours, cold temperatures, and brutal conditions.
 Difficult terrain, particularly in Atigun Pass, Keystone Canyon, and near the Sagavanirktok River forced workers to come up with solutions for unforeseen problems.
 Faulty welds and accusations of poor quality control caused a Congressional investigation that ultimately revealed little.
 More than $8 billion was spent to build the 800 mi of pipeline, the Valdez Marine Terminal, and 12 pump stations.
 The construction effort also had a human toll.
 Thirty-two Alyeska and contract employees died from causes directly related to construction.
 That figure does not include common carrier casualties.

 Impact

-The construction of the Trans-Alaska Pipeline System and its completion in 1977 had an immense effect on Alaska, the United States as a whole, and the rest of the world.
-Its impact has included economic, physical, and social repercussions running the gamut from life in small towns to the global oil market.